 This is a transition that can leave young people feeling uncertain and overwhelmed.
 Support from a mentor at this time can make a huge difference to their emotional well-being.

 Mentors give five hours a month to meet up with their mentee, maybe going out for coffee or enjoying a hobby together.
 Mentoring relationships last for 6 to 12 months and full training is given.

-The Switch has been funded by South London and Maudsley (SLaM) Charitable Funds and we are working closely with CAMHS across London who refer young people to the project.
+The Switch has been funded by The Maudsley Charity and we are working closely with CAMHS across London who refer young people to the project.